 Cochlear Implant Medical Evaluation

-Before a patient can schedule surgery for a cochlear implant, a full exam and discussion will need to be scheduled with the otolaryngologist (ear, nose and throat physician).
+Before a patient can schedule surgery for a cochlear implant, a full exam and discussion will need to be scheduled with the otolaryngologist.
 The physician will take a thorough medical history and complete an exam of the head and neck.
 The physician may also ask the patient to obtain medical clearance from a primary care physician if any concerns exist regarding anesthesia.